 Across the road from the Steam Vent parking area is a short trail that leads to Ha'akulamanu Sulphur Banks.
 This is a nice stroll through lush vegetation on a paved path that eventually becomes a boardwalk when you reach the sulphur banks.
 What you see is the result of volcanic gases mixing with the groundwater steam seaping out of the ground.
 In places, pure sulphur crystals have been formed.
 That familiar "rotten egg" smell comes from a combination of sulphur dioxide, carbon dioxide and hydrogen sulfide.
 This walk is not suitable for visitors with heart or respiratory problems.

 Continuing on Crater Rim Drive you will come to the Jaggar Museum adjacent to the Hawaiian Volcano Observatory.
 The focus of the Jaggar Museum is the study of volcanoes, volcanic phenomena and seismology.
 There are fascinating displays on famous volcanoes, volcanic eruptions and earthquakes around the world, complete with working seismographs monitoring local movement.
 The overlooks near the museum offer a splendid vantage point for viewing the Halema'uma'u crater and the Kilauea caldera (summit crater).
+This will definitely be one of the highlights of your visit to Hawaii Volcanoes National Park.
 Parking and restrooms are available at the museum.

 Thurston Lava Tube (Nahuku) is a stunning example of a historic lava flow.
 A lava tube is a sort of cave formed during an eruption when the thicker and slower moving lava flow on the surface cools and begins to form a hard outer shell.
 After the faster moving lava underneath has passed through, what is left is a tunnel or tube.
 Make a point of stopping here; it's an easy walk and well worth your time.

 A couple of miles past the Thurston Lava Tube, Crater Rim Road meets Chain of Craters Road.
 Turn left and follow the road as it winds across a dramatic landscape of old lava flow and dry lava lake craters.
 Chain of Craters Road ends abruptly after 18 miles, along the coast near Holei Sea Arch where the lava flow from the Pu'u 'Ō'ō vent of the Kilauea Volcano crosses the road.